-- (a) omitting, deleting or altering information in payment messages for the purpose of avoiding detection of that information by the bank itself or other banks involved in the payment process; and - (b) structuring transactions with the purpose of concealing the involvement of designated persons. - I-2-3 A bank should have policies and procedures to prevent such attempts, and take appropriate measures against such employees and officers.
+- I-2-2 A direct life insurer should also have policies and procedures to detect attempts by its officers, employees or agents to circumvent the applicable laws and regulations (including MAS Regulations) such as - (a) omitting, deleting or altering information in payment messages for the purpose of avoiding detection of that information by the direct life insurer itself or other institutions involved in the payment process; and - (b) structuring transactions with the purpose of concealing the involvement of designated persons. - I-2-3 A direct life insurer should have policies and procedures to prevent such attempts, and take appropriate measures against such officers, employees and agents.

-I-3 Obligation of Bank to Freeze without Delay
+I-3 Obligation of Direct Life Insurer to Freeze without Delay

-I-3-1 A bank is reminded of its obligations under the MAS Regulations issued under section 27A of the MAS Act10 to immediately freeze any funds, financial assets or economic resources owned or controlled, directly or indirectly, by designated persons that the bank has in its possession, custody or control.
-The bank should also file an STR in such cases.
+I-3-1 A direct life insurer is reminded of its obligations under the MAS Regulations issued under section 27A of the MAS Act10 to immediately freeze any funds, financial assets or economic resources owned or controlled, directly or indirectly, by designated persons that the direct life insurer has in its possession, custody or control.
+The direct life insurer should also file an STR in such cases.